Skip to main content

 Reading - score of 10 or more

-Writing - score of 4 or more
+Listening - score of 11 or more

-Listening - score of 13 or more
+Writing - score of 3.5 or more

-Speaking - score of 7 or more
+Speaking - score of 3 or more

 • BYU–Hawaii requires a minimum composite score of 66 on the IBT (Internet-based Test) with a minimum score of 17 on reading and writing and 16 on listening and speaking.